-Jonathan Barry, FSA, CFA Managing Director
+Jonathan Barry, FSA, CFA Senior Managing Director Head of Client Strategy

 Executive Summary

 With an aging population, low savings rates and questions about the viability of Social Security, the United States faces a broad retirement challenge.
 Once a key employee benefit, corporate defined benefit (DB) plans have been on the decline over the past several decades, driven by changes to funding and accounting standards, liability increases due to declining interest rates and mortality improvements, as well as several substantial market declines.